azubaidi84/practical_project_2020/step_by_step.md

 - repitition time in seconds:
 - names of all features (list of strings of mod/s for each mod/Hz):

+*Note*: Default settings are set so the windows for the extraction of the Mel spectrogram and the MPS each are non-overlapping.

 **Load Packages**